 - 1. TERMS & NAMES For each term or name, write a sentence explaining its significance.

-- John F. Kennedy •flexible response
+- John F. Kennedyflexible response

 - Fidel Castro

+- hot line

 - Berlin Wall

-- hot line

 - Limited Test Ban Treaty

-2. TAKING NOTES
+2. TAKING NOTES (11.9.3)

 Using diagrams such as the one below, list two outcomes for each of these events: first Kennedy-Nixon debate, Bay of Pigs invasion, Cuban missile crisis, and construction of the Berlin Wall.